Lions hope Jared Goff bounces back, Raiders welcome return of Jimmy Garoppolo on Monday night

 “He doesn’t come off the field much and is able to wreck a game on his own if you let him,” Goff said.
 “So, we have to do our best not to let him.”

-Both teams will be missing at least one key player in the Motor City matchup because of injuries.
+Both teams will be missing at least one key player in the Motor City matchup due to injuries.

 Raiders linebacker Divine Deablo will be out of the lineup and kicker Daniel Carlson is questionable.
 Carlson practiced Saturday after sitting out the previous two days and will be replaced by James McCourt if necessary against the Lions.